A Study of Bayesian Neural Network Surrogates for Bayesian Optimization: Further Empirical Results

 \subsection{Deep Ensembles}

 While deep ensembles often provide good accuracy and well-calibrated uncertainty estimates in other settings \citep{lakshminarayanan2017simple}, we show they can perform relatively poorly for Bayesian optimization.
 For instance, when compared to other \bnns on benchmark problems such as BraninCurrin and DTLZ1, the maximum reward found by deep ensembles plateaus at a lower value than other surrogate models.
+These findings are also supported by results shown in \citet{dai2022samplethenoptimize}, where deep ensembles do not perform well in Bayesian optimization because they are unable to to explore the space effectively.

 To further investigate the behavior of deep ensembles, we conduct a sensitivity study, varying the architecture, the amount of training data, and the number of models in the ensemble.

 In~\Cref{fig:app ensemble}, we see that smaller training sizes can paradoxically lead to less uncertainty with deep ensembles.
 A critical component in the success of deep ensembles is the diversity of its models.
 After training, each model falls within a distinct \textit{basin of attraction}, where solutions across different basins correspond to diverse functions.
 Intuitively, however, in the low data regime there are fewer settings of parameters that give rise to easily discoverable basins of attraction, making it harder to find diverse solutions simply by re-initializing optimization runs.
 We consider, for example, the straight path between the weights of Model 1 and Model 2, and we follow how the loss changes as we linearly interpolate between the weights.
 Specifically, given neural network weights $\mathbf{w}_1$ from Model 1 and $\mathbf{w}_2$ from Model 2, and $\mathcal{L}(\mathbf{w})$ representing the loss of the neural network with weights $\mathbf{w}$ on the training data, we plot the loss $\mathcal{L}(\mathbf{w}_2 + (\mathbf{w}_1 - \mathbf{w}_2) * x)$ for varying values of $x$.